Scintillation (physics)

-Scintillation is the physical process where a material, called a scintillator, emits UV or visible light under excitation from high energy photons (X-rays or γ-rays) or energetic particles (such as electrons, alpha particles, neutrons or ions).
-See scintillator and scintillation counter for practical applications.
+In condensed matter physics, scintillation (/'sɪntɪleɪʃən/ SIN-til-ay-shun) is the physical process where a material, called a scintillator, emits ultraviolet or visible light under excitation from high energy photons (X-rays or gamma rays) or energetic particles (such as electrons, alpha particles, neutrons, or ions).

 Overview

 Scintillation is an example of luminescence, whereby light of a characteristic spectrum is emitted following the absorption of radiation.
-The scintillation process can be summarized in three main stages: (A) conversion, (B) transport and energy transfer to the luminescence center, and (C) luminescence.
+The scintillation process can be summarized in three main stages: conversion, transport and energy transfer to the luminescence center, and luminescence.
 The emitted radiation is usually less energetic than the absorbed radiation, hence scintillation is generally a down-conversion process.